 User research is an essential step in the product development process, and there’s many ways to go about it.
-One popular tool is UserTesting—but it’s by no means the only way.
+One UX research tool is UserTesting—but it’s by no means the only way.
 If you’re looking for a tool to uncover authentic user insights, but don’t have a large budget, you’re in the right place.

 To help assess your options, we’ve compiled a list of seven alternatives to UserTesting.
 They have all the features you love, like running usability testing and collecting user feedback to inform product decisions.
 We’ll introduce you to each solution’s pros and cons, and see how each one compares in terms of pricing.